quantiacs/documentation/en/source/quick_start/quick_start.md

 ## Building strategies

-Our platform allows you to develop trading strategies in a simple and compact way.
-The trading algorithm should distribute fractions of the available capital (in other words, allocation weights) to the available assets.
-Our backtester will take care of simulating the performance of the system.
+The platform lets you develop trading strategies in a few lines of code.
+Your trading algorithm distributes fractions of the available capital (allocation weights) to the available assets.
+The backtester then simulates the performance of the system.

 <iframe width="100%" height="515" src="https://www.youtube.com/embed/PeFhv7LFHZw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### A basic example for futures

-**The idea is very simple**: allocate weights according to the price variation of the asset with respect to the day before.
-If the price variation is positive, the strategy will allocate a positive weight, going long the asset, otherwise it will allocate a negative weight, shorting the asset.
+The idea is simple: allocate weights according to the price change of the asset relative to the day before.
+If the price change is positive, the strategy allocates a positive weight (going long).
+If negative, it allocates a negative weight (shorting the asset).
 This basic example uses liquid futures contracts:

 ```python